thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_A.md

   definition of nephil, but I am keeping this aspect.
 All nephil have the ability to be an animagi, and this transformation is, when not specifically suppressed, natural to them.

+#### Things Specifically Pulled from _Screwtape_

+* Lewis describes the effect of sin on the fallen angles in _[The Screwtape Letters][TSL2]_.[^210408-1]  At various places I talk about "bizarre" things happening to nephil.
+This is more or less what I envision.
+Essentially these represent instances of Divine Justice, sometimes mediated by the actual angels.
+This is the primary idea pulled from that source.
+I am going to be inconsistent in my language about this, because it is (and always has been) unclear to the nephilim how much is something *they* did wrong (and was thus avoidable), how much is something *God* caused to happen to them, and how much is something that an angel, acting within the scope and authority granted that angel by God, has caused of its own initiative.

 #### Some Notable Differences from the actual Harry Potter universe